SamanthaYoong/Netflix-Pricing-Tier-LTV-Experiment-Merged-Test-of-Feature-Price-Impact/README.md

 ### 3. 📈 **Behavioral Hypothesis – User Response**

 - **H₀**: The premium tier does not lead to significantly improved user behavior.
-Retention and conversion remain the same or fall slightly, while the downgrade rate increases.
+LTV increase, if any, is not statistically significant.
 - **H₁**: Premium tier boosts LTV by at least 10%, driven by:
           ≥ 10% increase in conversion rate
           ≥ 15% decrease in downgrade rate